MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/high-quality-message-extension.md

 ## Criteria to create high-quality message extension

-As a developer, you must focus on the following factors when creating the high-quality ME plugin.
+To build a high-quality message extension is different from basic message extension.
+You must consider the following factors when creating a high-quality message extension:

-* App manifest
-* Parameter description
-* App description
-* Search Command description
-* Response card

-When creating a high-quality message extension:

 * Must create a search-based message extension that supports both aid in Search or Summarization of information.
 Search through task module isn't support.
-* Must work beyond the basic or single attribute search and able to handle multi-attribute search.
+* App manifest: Must work beyond the basic or single attribute search and able to handle multi-attribute search.
 Define multi-parameter search in the app manifest.
-* Parameters defined must have good descriptions, that is, acceptable parameter, Enums, acronyms, output format, etc.
+* Parameter description: Parameters defined must have good descriptions, that is, acceptable parameter, Enums, acronyms, output format, etc.
-* Long description and short description.
+* App description: The long and short descriptions that you add or modify must be clear and define the app's scope.
+* Search command description: Must be built based on analysis of the user intent and keywords.
-* Rich adaptive response card.
+* Response card: The response must render a rich adaptive response card.

 ### App manifest